Want To Help Someone In A Poor Village? Give Them A Bus Ticket Out

 This fall, GiveWell included No Lean Season on the list.

-Mobarak's work has also contributed to what's been something of a mind shift among poverty researchers.
+Mobarak's work has also contributed to what has been something of a mind shift among poverty researchers.

 Michael Clemons is with the Center for Global Development, a Washington D.C.-think tank.